vivainio/rraf/README.md

 rraf, a stanalone Rust "port" of rimraf, is a single statically linked .exe file, so you can drop it anywhere.

+## Installation

+Install rraf by downloading rraf.exe from https://github.com/vivainio/rraf/releases and putting it somewhere in your PATH.

+## Usage

 Basic usage is just

 ```